andy1197/sjsucsguide/guide.md

 [Department of Computer Science: Change of Major Policy](https://www.sjsu.edu/cs/students/undergrad-students/change-of-major.php)

 Due to multiple people asking, I’m writing a small section on how to switch into CS.
-The most updated information can be found with the search query above.
 PLEASE CHECK THESE REQUIREMENTS YOURSELF AND MEET WITH AN ADVISOR (generally one from your major) IF YOU HAVE ANY DOUBTS.

 The process to switch majors into CS is deliberately difficult.
 Demand for the major is so high relative to supply that I can’t imagine advisors aren’t burned out facilitating the process for likely hundreds of prospects every semester, so don’t take it personally if you feel there are significant delays during communication with advisors.